Help us keep Walla Walla County facilities clean and our creeks healthy.

 The Phase II Permit requires Walla Walla County to map its storm drain system, periodically inspect storm drain outfalls for evidence of illicit discharges, and to respond to reports of illicit discharges.

-Stormwater staff has a protocol for illicit discharge detection and elimination inspections and will develop a system for tracking and maintaining records.
+Stormwater staff has a protocol for illicit discharge detection and elimination inspections and a system for tracking and maintaining records.

 Stormwater staff continues to focus on working with Community Development and Public Works staff to maintain a stormwater management program specifically targeting new construction.